GenerationSoftware/pooltogether-client-monorepo/packages/hyperstructure-client-js/README.md

 ### Vault

-A `Vault` is an interface to interact with a [vault contract](https://github.com/pooltogether/v5-vault), which is an [ERC4626](https://eips.ethereum.org/EIPS/eip-4626) wrapper around any yield source, responsible for deposits and withdrawals.
+A `Vault` is an interface to interact with a [vault contract](https://github.com/pooltogether/v5-vault), which is an [ERC 4626](https://eips.ethereum.org/EIPS/eip-4626) wrapper around any yield source, responsible for deposits and withdrawals.

 To create an instance of a `Vault`, you will need: